One of England’s best – tributes paid to ‘wonderful person’ Graham Thorpe

 “A very sad day of my life.
 We’ll miss you dearly brother.
 Condolences to the family and friends.”

-Former England head coach David ‘Bumble’ Lloyd said: “So very sad to hear that Graham Thorpe has passed away.
+Former England head coach David Lloyd said: “So very sad to hear that Graham Thorpe has passed away.
 Many colleagues and opponents will shed a tear.
 One of Surrey and England’s finest.
-R.I.P Graham.
+R.I.P Graham.”

-Shaun Udal played alongside Thorpe for England, but also remembered the excitement which surrounded the left-handed batter during his junior years.
+Shaun Udal played alongside Thorpe for England, but also remembered the excitement which surrounded him during his junior years.

 “He was such a tenacious, talented and determined cricketer.
-Even coming up through the age groups at 10 or 11, he was always the star man,” former Hampshire and England spinner Udal remembered.
+Even coming up through the age groups at 10 or 11, he was always the star man,” former Hampshire and England spinner Udal said.

 “A hundred on debut against Australia, it is just such a shame, but he was a fantastic player and fantastic cricketer.